-Better imaging technologies might usher in a new age of disease management for Alzheimer disease
+Better imaging technologies might usher in a new age of disease management for Alzheimer disease patients.

 A research team, led by Renaud La Joie, PhD, Memory and Aging Center, Department of Neurology, Weill Institute for Neurosciences, University of California, San Francisco, used PET radiotracers to visualize the 2 neuropathological hallmarks of Alzheimer disease that play crucial roles in a neurodegenerative cascade that leads to dementia in an effort to get a better grasp on how tau and β-amyloid can forecast brain atrophy.